aacl2023-srw/aacl2023-srw.github.io/naacl-blog.md

 __Acknowledgement__
-I want to thank Laura Burdick, Farah Nadeen, Greg Durrett, and Na-Rae Han for helping to prepare this blog.
+I want to thank Laura Burdick, Farah Nadeem, Greg Durrett, and Na-Rae Han for helping to prepare this blog.
 I also want to thank the researchers who gave us their time for sharing experiences.